virtualcodewarrior/syntax-highlight/README.md

 `registerBrush`.

 # License
-The original authors have copyright to their original code.
+The original authors have copyright to their original code and uses the least restrictive original license.
 Any new code is MIT Licensed